camunda/camunda-docs/docs/components/console/manage-clusters/manage-api-clients.md

 :::

 :::note
-The auth service has a built-in rate limit.
+The OAuth service has a built-in rate limit.
 If too many token requests are executed in a short time, the client is blocked for a certain time.
 Since the access tokens have a certain validity period, they must be cached on the client side.

 The officially offered [client libraries](../../../apis-tools/working-with-apis-tools.md) (as well as the Node.js client) have already integrated with the auth routine, handle obtaining and refreshing an access token, and make use of a local cache.
 :::